csci312a-s18/film-explorer/server-mongodb/README.md

 ## Running

-Concurrently launch the MongoDB server and application server with `npm run start`.
-This will start the database (equivalent to `mongod --config mongod.conf`) and the application server (equivalent to `node index.js`).
+In one terminal, start MongoDB with `npm run mongo` (equivalent to `mongod --config mongod.conf`).
+Then in another terminal launch the application server  with `npm run start` (equivalent to `node index.js`).
 By default the application is available at <http://localhost:3001>.

 ## Development